microsoft/onnxruntime/README.md

 ## Key Features
 * **Cross Platform:** The runtime provides a cross platform API compatible with Windows, Linux, and Mac and a variety of architectures.
 Both CPU and GPUs are supported, and language bindings are available for a variety of languages and architectures See more details ([below](apis-and-official-builds)). *If you have specific scenarios that are not supported, please share your suggestions and scenario details via [Github Issues](https://github.com/microsoft/onnxruntime/issues).*
 * **Run any ONNX model:** ONNX Runtime provides comprehensive support of the ONNX spec and can be used to run all models based on ONNX v1.2.1 and higher.
 Both ONNX (DNN) and ONNX-ML (traditional ML) operator sets are supported. *The full set of operators and types supported is listed [here](./docs/OperatorKernels.md).
 Some operators not supported in the current ONNX version may be available as a [Contrib Operator](./docs/ContribOperators.md).*
-* **Backwards Compatible**: Newer versions of ONNX Runtime support all models that worked with prior versions, so updates should not break integrations. *See version compatibility details [here](./docs/Versioning.md).*
+* **Backwards and Forward Compatible**: Models updated to a newer ONNX version will continue to run with ONNX Runtime, and ONNX Runtime version updates should not break integrations. *See version compatibility details [here](./docs/Versioning.md).*

 ## Performance Focused Design
  [High level architectural design](docs/HighLevelDesign.md)

  Using various graph optimizations and accelerators, ONNX Runtime can provide lower latency compared to other runtimes for faster end-to-end customer experiences and minimized machine utilization costs.
 See  [Performance Tuning guidance](./docs/ONNX_Runtime_Perf_Tuning.md).

 ### Supported Accelerators
 The list of currently supported accelerators (termed [Execution Providers](./docs/execution_providers)) is below.
 Please see [BUILD.md](./BUILD.md) for build instructions.
 If you are interested in contributing a new execution provider, please see [this page](docs/AddingExecutionProvider.md).